 The shared cache folder holds all the files needed to run the game client.
-To open the share cache folder options please do the following.
+To open the shared cache folder options:

 - Start the Launcher

 - Click on the 'Open Settings' button located in the left-bottom menu bar of the launcher window.
 On Mac, click EVE launcher and then select Preferences in the apple menu.

 - There may be some progress in the bar at the bottom.
 Once it has completed its task all options should become available.

 Show in Explorer

-If you need to view the folder itself on your hard drive you can click the button 'Show in Explorer' and it will open the folder within windows explorer.
+To view the folder itself on the hard drive click the button 'Show in Explorer' and it will open the folder within windows explorer.